pierrebigjean/pierrebigjean/README.md

 Hi !
 I am a French fullstack developper with a business background and I’m looking for a job in a green tech company with a product management position.

-- 💻 I’m currently working on [Jicama](https://github.com/BeneNolte/jicama)
+- 💐 I’m currently working on [Bruyere](https://github.com/BeneNolte/Bruyere)
+- 💻 Go check my latest work [Jicama](https://github.com/BeneNolte/jicama)
 - 📫 How to reach me **pierrebigjean@gmail.com**

 <h3 align="left">Connect with me:</h3>